wileyyugioh/Osu-Touchpad/README.md

 How some browsers work is that the y coordinate equals zero at the bottom of the url bar.

-This can be set by typing startAutoYPos into the console while connected, and scroll the highest you can go.
+This can be compensated for by typing startAutoYPos into the console while connected, and scroll the highest you can go.

 After you feel enough data has been collected, type endAutoYPos to stop collection.